 • Outside factors that impact earning potential; and

 • Number of dependents, among others.

 While ending a marriage is never easy, it may be necessary.
-The attorneys at the Law Office of Heather A. Fig have experience representing spouses in all aspects of matrimonial law including complex disputes surrounding spousal maintenance and the equitable distribution of property.
+The attorneys at the Fig Law, P.L.L.C. have experience representing spouses in all aspects of matrimonial law including complex disputes surrounding spousal maintenance and the equitable distribution of property.
 The complexities of divorce can be overwhelming and emotional.
 Please contact Heather A. Fig at (631) 419-6111 to learn more about the firm’s services and approach to disputes.